AlejandroBlanco2001/Go-SAGA/README.md

 ## Easier Developer Experience
 In this stage, we are introducing:
-- Skaffold for easier local development to avopid using docker compose for local development
+- 'Skaffold' for easier local development to avopid using docker compose for local development
-- Make for building our application in a more automated way
+- 'Make' for building our application in a more automated way
-- K8s (using minikube), to a have a better control over our containers
+- 'K8s' (using minikube), to a have a better control over our containers

 ## Don't want to repeat, let's template